Management of trauma & stress of patient & family

 - Invite help.
 Being within the hospital disrupts equally of your life – routines, schedules, relationships and plans.
 You’re probably habitual of being very independent, but you now rely on people for help.
 Your family and friends probably want to assist call at any way they can.
 They only need your invitation.

-Taking care of a patient and his family
+Taking care of a patient & family members

 Trauma patients and their families often feel lost at some level.
 The loss may relate to changes in health, income, family routine or dreams for the longer term.
 Everyone responds to those changes in their own way.
 Grief may be a common response.
 When it does recover, it can delay recovery and add to family problems.
 So, here are some important points which should be considered for managing stressful conditions of patients and their family:

-Respect for patients’ values, preferences and expressed needs
+Respect for patients’ values, preferences & expressed needs

 Involve patients in decision-making, recognizing they’re individuals with their own unique values and preferences.
 Treat patients with dignity, respect and sensitivity to his/her cultural values and autonomy.